George Hamilton IV: Biography

 Hamilton was born in Winston-Salem, North Carolina, United States, on July 19, 1937, the son of Moravian parents George Hege Hamilton III and Mary Lilian (née Pendry).
 He was introduced to country music by his paternal grandfather, a railroad worker.
 His great-grandfather, the first George Hege Hamilton, was a farmer, of a family that came from Scotland to America in 1685.

 George Hamilton IV attended Richard J. Reynolds High School, and is among several notable singers and songwriters to have attended that school, including Peter Holsapple and Greg Humphreys.
 While a 19-year-old student at the University of North Carolina at Chapel Hill, Hamilton recorded "A Rose and a Baby Ruth" for a Chapel Hill record label, Colonial Records.
 The song, written by John D. Loudermilk, climbed to number six on the United States Billboard Hot 100 chart.
 By 1960, "A Rose and a Baby Ruth" had attained gold record status for ABC-Paramount (which had acquired the song from Colonial).
 The self-penned B-side of the record, "If You Don't Know, I Ain't Gonna Tell You", revealed Hamilton's ambitions to be a rockabilly-country singer.

 After a string of pop hits, Hamilton joined the Rockabilly Tour playing with Eddie Cochran, Buddy Holly, the Everly Brothers, Little Richard, and several others throughout the country.
 Hamilton was then invited to Washington, DC, to become a member of the cast of The Jimmy Dean Show, where he performed regularly with Patsy Cline and Jimmy Dean.
 He also appeared on Dick Clark’s American Bandstand, Arthur Godfrey's Talent Scouts, and The Perry Como Show.
 Hamilton went on to host his own national television musical/variety shows on ABC and CBS in the late 1950s.
 In late 1959, Hamilton moved his family to Nashville to further his work as a country musician.
 On February 8, 1960, Hamilton officially became a member of the Grand Ole Opry.
 Later that same year, he began recording for RCA Records, having been signed by Chet Atkins.

 Hamilton's breakthrough hit was the 1961 song "Before this Day Ends".
 His biggest hit came two years later with "Abilene", another song penned by Loudermilk, along with Bob Gibson and Lester Brown.
 The song spent four weeks at number one on Billboards country singles chart and reached the Top 20 of the Hot 100.
-The success of "Abilene" was followed with the song "Fort Worth, Dallas or Houston" (a top-five hit in late 1964).
+The success of "Abilene" was followed with the song "Fort Worth, Dallas or Houston" (a top-ten hit in late 1964).